tiprankstipranks

 Data security compliance requirements could increase our costs, and any significant data breach could disrupt our operations and harm our reputation, business, results of operations and financial condition.

-We are subject to increasing legislative, regulator, and customer focus on privacy issues and data security.
+We are subject to increasing legislative, regulatory, and customer focus on privacy issues and data security.
 Our business requires the appropriate and secure utilization of customer, crewmember, business partner, and other sensitive information.
 We cannot be certain that advances in criminal capabilities (including cyberattacks or cyber intrusions over the Internet, malware, computer viruses, and the like), discovery of new vulnerabilities or attempts to exploit existing vulnerabilities in our systems, other data thefts, physical system or network break-ins or inappropriate access, or other developments will not compromise or breach the technology protecting the networks that access and store sensitive information.
 The risk of a security breach or disruption, particularly through cyberattack or cyber intrusion, including by computer hackers, foreign governments, and cyber terrorists, has increased as the number, intensity, and sophistication of attempted attacks and intrusions from around the world have increased.
 Furthermore, there has been heightened legislative and regulatory focus on data security in the U.S. and abroad, including requirements for varying levels of customer notification in the event of a data breach.
-Federal and state regulations in the cybersecurity and privacy area continue to develop and evolve, including laws in jurisdictions such as California that now provide for potential statutory damages if certain types of personal information are subject to a data breach.
+Federal and state regulations in the cybersecurity and privacy area continue to develop and evolve, including laws in jurisdictions such as California that provide for potential statutory damages in certain types of data breaches.
 International regulations add complexity as we expand our services and include more passengers from other countries.
 Many of our commercial business partners, including credit card companies, have imposed data security standards that we must meet.
-In particular, we are required by the Payment Card Industry Security Standards Council, founded by the credit card companies, to comply with their highest level of data security standards.
+In particular, we are required by the PCI DSS Council, founded by the credit card companies, to comply with their highest level of data security standards.
 We will continue our efforts to meet the privacy and data security obligations; however, it is possible that certain new obligations may be difficult to meet and could increase our costs.
 A significant data security breach or our failure to comply with applicable U.S. or foreign data security regulations or other data security standards may expose us to litigation, claims for contract breach, fines, sanctions or other penalties, which could disrupt our operations, harm our reputation, and materially and adversely affect our business, results of operations, and financial condition.
 The costs to remediate breaches and similar system compromises that do occur could be material.
 In addition, as cyber criminals become more frequent, intense, and sophisticated, the costs of proactive defensive measures may increase.
 Failure to address these issues appropriately could also give rise to additional legal risks, which, in turn, could increase the size and number of litigation claims and damages asserted or subject us to enforcement actions, fines and penalties, and cause us to incur further related costs and expenses.

-Technology2 | 4.3%
+Technology2 | 5.0%

 Technology - Risk 1